NIGERIA’S ENERGY VIRUS: IN THE GALLERIA OF TRUTH

 - Should government build Hydro and Solar systems in every geopolitical zone?
 Yes.
 Decentralisation will increase private investments in several sources of energy in Nigeria and reduce the price of energy.
 Currently PHCN has continued to force Nigerians to pay bills they did not use.
 The privatisation of power supply must be followed with a strong monitoring programme.

 I think that making laws on these few recommendations is not draconian.
 Implementing energy and environmental security programmes should be followed seriously.
-Our politicians and majorly senators should stop sleeping around!
+Our politicians and mostly governors and senators should stop sleeping around!
 Nigeria's energy virus is real.